kesh-lang/kesh/minimal-syntax.md

     name: 'Joe'
     age: 27

--- an arrow before indented lines opens a code block
+-- an arrow before indented lines opens a function's code block
 greet: ([name, age]: #person) ->
     name: name if age > 12 else 'kid'
     "Hey, { name }!"

--- functions called with only one argument don't require parens greet joe  --> 'Hey, Joe!' greet [name: 'Johnny', age: 10]  --> 'Hey, kid!'
+-- a function's argument does not have to be a tuple greet joe  --> 'Hey, Joe!' greet [name: 'Johnny', age: 10]  --> 'Hey, kid!'
 ```